 I won’t ramble on for too long, I promise, (I do that a lot, but you will get used to it) but before I share these lessons with you all I would like to invite you on my journey to the Zoo, you may even be able to figure out the lessons yourself before the big reveal!

-For years now I have been pretty obsessed with meerkats (Don’t judge, i’m sure you have you’re own weird obsessions) and knowing that the Zoo had recently come across some babies, the Meerkat enclosure was at the top of my list for my day at the Zoo.
+For years now I have been pretty obsessed with meerkats (Don’t judge, I’m sure you have your own weird obsessions), and knowing that the Zoo had recently come across some babies, the Meerkat enclosure was at the top of my list for my day at the Zoo.

-Mum and I somehow managed to end up without a map and as it as our first time at this particular Zoo we had no idea where anything was, making my search for meerkats a little more difficult than expected.
-As someone with a horrible sense of direction a map probably wouldn’t have helped much anyway.
+Mum and I somehow managed to end up without a map and as it was our first time at this particular Zoo we had no idea where anything was, making my search for meerkats a little more difficult than expected.
+As two people with a horrible sense of direction, a map probably wouldn’t have helped much anyway.

 Monkeys… turtles… MEERKATS!!!
 WE FOUND THEM!
 The monkey show was on but this was so much better!
 I could have spent the whole day there, I never wanted to leave but Mum on the other hand was not as thrilled about those ideas as I was.

 I am not saying she didn’t enjoy watching these furry little creatures scurry around but she just didn’t enjoy it as much as I did and I could understand that, I feel the same way about having to clean the house.

 After putting mum through an hour of meerkat watching it was only fair that she got to drag me through the bird aviary.
 I should add that I was somewhat frightened by this because of past experience where a bird in a very similar aviary decided to take a chunk out of my Dad’s neck and I am quite happy with my neck and would prefer it to stay intact.